Shops You Won't Want To Miss in Downtown Sebastopol

 Don't forget to check out the jewelry made from local river and beach stones, or dazzling "Lake County Diamonds"—which in reality are sparkling, water-clear quartz.
 They're called diamonds not only because of their exceptional hardness but also for their dazzling brilliance.
 If you can imagine it, it's here: everything from small bits of gemstones to home furnishings made out of polished rock formations … agate dinnerware, anyone?

 What provokes such loyalty and accolades across the country?
-To begin with, these products are created in small, artisan batches, using as many locally sourced and organic ingredients as possible.
+These products are created in small batches, using as many locally sourced and organic ingredients as possible.
 Each is a unique creation of the founder and her team, so you won't find anything like it anywhere else.

-And then there’s the range of offerings for everyone in the family, including babies.
+Sumbody has a wide range of offerings for everyone in the family, including babies.
 It's worth stopping by just to take in the possibilities for pampering, restoring, and healing your body–whether it's their Milky Rich soap, sensual bath bon bons, or your own custom-made skin care regimen.

 Artisana Functional Art

 Some of the artists' pieces are local, such as richly hand-tooled leather journals by Oberon from Santa Rosa, Mark Ehermann's glittering hammered gold and silver jewelry, and Deborah Padrick's dyed silk scarves.
 Of course, you can also go global with eco-friendly and totally fun "pop top" purses created by Escama Studio in Brazil.
 You'll find that each artist has personally signed the tag on the purses they created.